 Raise your hand if you’re familiar with, whether as something you’ve said or heard, a variant of “…but doesn’t it all taste the same?
 I could never give up meat because I like flavour.”

-Whether you’re an omnivore cooking for a vegan, a long-time veggie, or somewhere in between, here are a few ingredients see as key in adding that extra little bit of oomph to a dish.
+Here are a few ingredients see as key in adding that extra little bit of oomph to any savoury dish.

 A splash of this and a pinch of that